fmoor/edgedb-docs/doc/quickstart.rst

 .. code-block:: edgeql

     DELETE (
       SELECT AuthoredText
       FILTER .author.login = 'carol'
     );

-Since we have two objects authored by carol: a pull request, and a comment, the result is:
+In the above query we used the fact that all authored objects can be selected by referring to the ``AuthoredText`` type.
+Since we have two objects authored by carol--a pull request, and a comment--the result is:

 .. code-block:: edgeql-repl